 Best Practices for Partner Onboarding

 An organized approach to partner onboarding helps businesses decrease complexity in workflows, onboard partners quickly, and achieve better business outcomes.
-Some of the best practices for partner onboarding are:
+Some of the best practices for software onboarding are:

 Automate the partner onboarding process